Collaborator Member

 Social Cognition and Body Odors Team

-Fábio Silva is a PhD student at the University of Aveiro, with a bachelors’ degree in Psychology and a masters’ degree in Neuropsychology, currently studying the impact of anxiety on our visual perception of social scenes.
+Fábio Silva has a PhD in Psychology (University of Aveiro) and is currently a collaborator member of the William James Center for Research (Social Cognition and Body Odors Team).
 His research interests are centered around the topics of vision processing, where he studies how unconsciously processed information impacts our life, and visual perception where he investigates how anticipatory mechanisms are modulated by emotion states, such as anxiety.
+He is also an invited lecturer at ISPA – Instituto Universitário.

 Main publications